 So you have decided to buy your first pair of binoculars, which is exciting.
 But before you break open the piggy bank, there are a few things you need to know.
 Key among them, what do the numbers on binoculars mean.

 Binoculars have several numbers printed on them.
 These numbers are meant to give you the buyer a wide range of information about the binocular you are about to buy.

-That being said, in this article, we will be discussing what do binocular numbers mean.
+That being said, in this article, we will be discussing about the Meaning of Binocular Numbers

 When you look at a binocular, you will notice a number consisting of two figures.
 For example, 8×40 or 10×50.
 So what exactly does this number mean, and what does it say about the binocular.